X

 From Three Forks, drive through the idyllic town of Livingston and on to the Natural Bridge Falls Scenic & Picnic Area in the Custer Gallatin National Forest by way of Interstate Highway 90 and Big Timber.
 Less than three miles south of the scenic falls area you’ll find the Historic Main Boulder Ranger Station, which is likely the oldest facility in the U.S. Forest Service System, now restored into a house museum, including interpretive staff, depicting the living and working conditions at a once-remote ranger station.

-The historic Livingston Depot Museum is known as the “architectural anchor of downtown Livingston.”
-Serving as the Northern Pacific Railroad's original launching point for travel into Yellowstone National Park, the Depot’s museum is a perfect spot for railroad buffs.
-Permanent and rotating exhibits range from Rails Across the Rockies to Film in Montana.
+Make your way back to Livingston via the West Boulder Backcountry Drive from McLeod.
+In Livingston you’ll find turn-of-the-century charm along the Yellowstone River.
+Visit the historic Livingston Depot Museum—known as the “architectural anchor of downtown Livingston.”
+Serving as the Northern Pacific Railroad's original launching point for travel into Yellowstone National Park, the Depot features permanent and rotating exhibits ranging from Rails Across the Rockies to Film in Montana.

 Next stop, the Yellowstone Gateway Museum of Park County is a treasure trove of Yellowstone area American Indian history and culture, as well as exhibits on pioneer life, travel into the park, Lewis and Clark’s Corps of Discovery and the regions’ military history, plus a one-room schoolhouse and a blacksmith shop.